SysModeler/SysModeler/README.md

 # About Me
 - 👋 Hi, I’m Nivedh @SysModeler, A passionate model-based systems engineer looking forward to creating solutions that bridge the gap between requirements, architecture models and implementations.
 - 👀 I’m interested in automation, systems modeling, and creating solutions that bridge the gap between architecture and implementation.
-- 💞️ I’m looking to collaborate on automation, change management and traceability.
+- 💞️ I’m looking to collaborate on automation, AI integration, change management and traceability.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nivedh-sunny-6a372191/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Digital twins are like a sci-fi clone of your system—but in software.

 <!---
 SysModeler/SysModeler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.